 210227RW18038 Risk Management DAS software.

-The specific implementation of the R-package DASCOMBAT will be done by implementing it in the DAS module DASNORMALIZE.
-Therefore, the risks associated with using it in the DAS process (e.g. risks associated with correctness of input data, correctness of settings etc.) are best handled in the risk analysis to be performed for DASNORMALIZE.
+The specific implementation of the R-package DASCOMBAT will be done by implementing it in the applicable DAS module such as DASNORMALIZE-IOMEL and DASNORMALIZE_IONSCLC.
+Therefore, the risks associated with using it in the DAS process (e.g. risks associated with correctness of input data, correctness of settings etc.) are best handled in the risk analysis to be performed for these modules..

 For DASCOMBAT a FMEA was performed focussing on correct implementation of the COMBAT methodology: